Milorad Petrović: World War I

 When World War I broke out in 1914, Petrović was in command of the troops guarding the Belgrade Main railway station.
-In November and December 1914, during the third Austro-Hungarian offensive into Serbia, Petrović was a staff officer at the headquarters of the First Army commanded by Armijski đeneral (lieutenant general) (Note: Equivalent to a U.S. Army lieutenant general.) Živojin Mišić.
+In November and December 1914, during the third Austro-Hungarian offensive into Serbia, Petrović was a staff officer at the headquarters of the First Army commanded by Army general (lieutenant general) (Note: Equivalent to a U.S. Army lieutenant general.) Živojin Mišić.
 During his time in this position, the First Army fought the Battle of Kolubara, a decisive victory for the Serbs.
 In 1915, Petrović was an assistant chief of staff on the headquarters of the Infantry Division Timočka, and was promoted to the rank of potpukovnik (lieutenant colonel).
 (Note: Equivalent to a U.S. Army lieutenant colonel.)
 Between December 1915 and February 1916, after the Royal Serbian Army's long withdrawal through Montenegro, he commanded an army camp at Valona in Albania.
 By 10 February 1916, the Royal Serbian Army had evacuated from Albania to the Greek island of Corfu, and there it regrouped.

 The Macedonian front emerged in 1916, during which a multinational Allied force attempted to assist the Royal Serbian Army in pushing back the Bulgarian Army, which was supported by other members of the Central Powers.
 At this time, Petrović returned to his previous role in the Infantry Division Timočka.
 The following year he held the position of assistant chief quartermaster of the division, and in 1918 he was posted as chief of staff of the Infantry Division Drinska.
 Following the war, Serbia united with the nascent State of Slovenes, Croats and Serbs to form the Kingdom of Serbs, Croats and Slovenes.
 In 1919, Petrović participated in military operations in parts of the former Duchy of Carinthia, which was disputed between the Kingdom of Serbs, Croats and Slovenes and the rump state of German-Austria.